mikemaccana/powershell-profile/README.md

 Run:
 	Install-Module -Name Recycle -Scope CurrentUser

-### To import your iterm colors
+### To pick a color scheme / theme

+The Windows console supports the well know `.itermcolors` format.
+You can view hundreds of popular themes at [https://iterm2colorschemes.com/](iTerm 2 color schemes).

-You can import and tweak an `.itermcolors` file using [terminal.sexy](https://terminal.sexy)
+You can edit an `.itermcolors` file using [terminal.sexy](https://terminal.sexy).

-[ColorTool](https://blogs.msdn.microsoft.com/commandline/2017/08/11/introducing-the-windows-console-colortool/) can be used to apply a `.itermcolors` file to the windows console (which determines coloring for powershell, bash, and cmd).
+[ColorTool](https://blogs.msdn.microsoft.com/commandline/2017/08/11/introducing-the-windows-console-colortool/) applies the `.itermcolors` file - it determines coloring for powershell, bash, and cmd.
 [Download ColorTool from Microsoft's GitHub](https://github.com/Microsoft/console/tree/master/tools/ColorTool).

 Run: